Corpus Christi Optometrist Performs Optical Coherence Tomography

-Optical coherent tomography is a type of test that takes a picture of your eye.
-Our Corpus Christi optometrist performs optical coherent tomography (OCT) to detect disease or other problems that may be affecting your eye.
+Optical coherence tomography is a type of test that takes a picture of your eye.
+Our Corpus Christi optometrist performs optical coherence tomography (OCT) to detect disease or other problems that may be affecting your eye.

 OCT is a non-invasive test that uses light waves to capture images of your retina, which is the light-sensitive area inside the back of your eye.
 The retina has several distinctive layers and each layer performs a different task.
 OCT can capture images of each layer; the technology can also map each layer and measure its thickness.

 Corpus Christi Optometrist Performs OCT to Detect Glaucoma and Retinal Diseases, Age-related Macular Degeneration and Diabetic Eye Disease

 The measurements help our optometrist diagnose and prescribe treatment for glaucoma and diseases associated with the retina, such as age-related macular degeneration and diabetic eye disease.

 Optical coherence tomography (OCT) is useful in diagnosing many eye conditions, including:

 - Preretinal membranes

 Our optometrist may also use OCT to evaluate problems with the optic nerve.
 Light passes through your pupil and strikes the retina at the back of your eye.
 Your retina picks up visual information and turns it into electrical signals that travel along the optic nerve to your brain, where your brain interprets the images and takes action based on what you see.
 Damage to the fibers of the optic nerve, like that caused by glaucoma, prevents your brain from receiving electrical impulses.
 OCT helps our optometrist visualize changes to these fibers.